NFL and College Football Analyst

 In 2020, McFarland assumed a prominent new studio role that includes college football Saturdays on ABC, ESPN+’s NFL PrimeTime alongside Chris Berman, and an analyst position on the Monday Night Countdown pregame show.
 Widely praised for his football insights and gregarious persona, McFarland also regularly appears on SportsCenter, Get Up, NFL Live and ESPN Radio.

-McFarland was part of ESPN’s main set for the opening rounds of the NFL Draft in 2019 and 2020, and he contributes to the company’s coverage of Super Bowl week and the College Football Playoff National Championship.
+McFarland has been part of ESPN’s main set for the opening rounds of the NFL Draft since 2019, and he contributes to the company’s coverage of Super Bowl week and the College Football Playoff National Championship.

 In 2018, McFarland joined Monday Night Football as the series’ first-ever on-field analyst.
 A year later, he was elevated to the booth as the solo analyst alongside Joe Tessitore for the 50th season of Monday Night Football.
 With the promotion, McFarland became the first full-time African American booth analyst on MNF since 1985.